esl/MongooseIM/doc/modules/mod_muc.md

 Backend to use to register and find online rooms.
 Queried when routing stanzas to the rooms.

+!!!
+Warning
+    The corresponding [internal database](../configuration/internal-databases.md) has to be enabled.

 ### `modules.mod_muc.access`
  * **Syntax:** non-empty string
  * **Default:** `"all"`